Telus reports mobile and internet subscriber growth in Q3 report

 Breaking the figure down, 160,000 of the new customers were mobile phone net additions.
 This figure increased by 10,000 year-over-year.

 The churn rate for this category, which defines how many people left Telus, is 1 percent.
 This slightly increased from the 0.95 percent the company reported in Q3, 2022.
-Promotions from competitors played a role.
+Promotions from competitors and “heightened activity in the flanker space” played a role, Darren Entwistle, Telus’ CEO, said in a conference call discussing the results.

 A further 67,000 net customers subscribed to fixed services, including 37,000 internet customer additions, an increase of 1,000 customers year-over-year.
 The company largely credits this figure through its bundled offerings.
 However, the figure is offset by the loss of 8,000 residential voice customers.